Start9Labs/documentation/site/source/user-manual/backups/backup-setup/backup-synology.rst

 #.
 Under Advanced Settings on the same dropdown, set "Min SMB protocol" to SMB2 and "Max SMB protocol" to SMB3

 #.
+On the rsync tab, under File Services -> turn on rsync protocol.

+#.
 In the same dropdown, under "Note" will be "PC (Windows Explorer): \".
 This DeviceAddressName is the "Hostname" within the Embassy New Shared Folder dialog, and note that it is case sensitive and that the \ have been removed.

 #.
 Back in Synonogy UI, click "File Station" and navigate so that you can see the the desired destination folder.
 Right click the folder, then *Properties > General*.
 Next to "Location" will be a folder location of the format ///, the / portion (so without the volume label) is the "Path" within the Embassy New Shared Folder dialog.